 - In a large skillet, brown and crumble sausage until fully cooked.
 Remove from pan and set aside on paper towels to drain off excess fat.

 - Return skillet to the stove top and heat up any remaining drippings from the sausage.
-Pour potatoes into the pan, season with ½ tsp salt, let cook for 1 minute and transfer into the oven.
+Pour potatoes into the pan, season with ½ teaspoon salt, let cook for 1 minute and transfer into the oven.
 Bake for 20-25 minutes (uncovered) or until potatoes are tender and browned on the bottom.

 - When potatoes are cooked, open the oven, slide the skillet out on the rack, and pour eggs over the potatoes.
 Cook for 10 minutes.